-Mr. Grilli is a renowned expert on Japanese artifacts.
-He is the President Emeritus of the Japan Society of Boston, having served in that position from 2000-2013.
-Mr. Grilli is also a consultant, specializing on Japan and relations between Japan and the United States, with a focus on cultural affairs, film, performing arts, education, media and inter-cultural communications.
-However, Mr. Grilli admittedly is not an expert in fashion and has "no knowledge of handbags, fashion
+Mr. Grilli is a renowned expert on Japanese artifacts.75 He is the President Emeritus of the Japan Society of Boston, having served in that position from 2000-2013.76 Mr. Grilli is also a consultant, specializing on Japan and relations between Japan and the United States, with a focus on cultural affairs, film, performing arts, education, media and inter-cultural communications.77 However, Mr. Grilli admittedly is not an expert in fashion and has "no knowledge of handbags, fashion design, or other matters relating specifically to the 'Ark Bag'"78 Therefore, due to his lack of first-hand knowledge and due to Covid constraints, Mr. Grilli consulted, inter alia, with "colleagues or friends with knowledge of ...
+Japanese fashion ... for their information or opinions regarding the 'Ark Bag' and its possible Japanese origins"79 and concludes, "I seriously doubt the authenticity of the 'Vintage Japanese' iteration or the accuracy of that label.
+[The Ark bag] does not seem 'Japanese' in any way, aesthetically or culturally."80 This is far from persuasive testimony.

-&lt;sup>71 Applicant's Reply brief, p.
+71 Applicant's Reply brief, p.
 5 (16 TTABVUE 7).